reiserb/HartshorneSolutions/README.md

 # Material Covered

-Currently this covers chapters I, II, III, sections 1-3 of chapter IV, and appendix C.
+Currently this covers chapters I-IV and appendix C.
 The plan is to eventually cover the whole book (hopefully).

 # Contact